If You Have a Latex Allergy, Condoms May Be Hazardous for Penis Health

 Lambskin is softer, thinner and may feel more "natural" than latex and synthetic materials.
-It also transmits body heat, which may enhance the sensation of intercourse.
+It also transmits body heat, which may enhance sensation in the penis during intercourse.

 The price tag of lambskin condoms—they cost about two to three times more than latex—isn't their only drawback.
 Additionally, sheathing with sheep guts will not whet everyone's sexual appetite.
 But more importantly, because lambskin is porous, it doesn't protect against STIs or STDs, including gonorrhea and HIV.
 The minuscule openings are small enough to prevent sperm and blood from passing through the membrane.
 Just avoid using them unless you are certain you and your partner are infection-free.